anchpop/wise_mans_haskell/book.md

 Just :: a -> Maybe a
 ```

-It takes a value of type `a`, and returns a value of type `Maybe a`, where `a` is a type variable and can be any type!marginnote(To reiterate, types and values are different things in Haskell. `Maybe Double` is a type, suitable for use in type signatures. `Just 4.5` is a value of type `Maybe Double`.
+It takes a value of type `a` and returns a value of type `Maybe a`, where `a` is a type variable and can be any type!marginnote(To reiterate, types and values are different things in Haskell. `Maybe Double` is a type, suitable for use in type signatures. `Just 4.5` is a value of type `Maybe Double`.
 A function whose return type is `Maybe Double` could return `Just 4.5`.).
-Lets look at some more types:
+Let's look at some more types:

 ```haskell
 Prelude> :t Just "hello"